miangoaren/miangoaren.github.io/_pages/about.md

 ![robot](/images/robot_ml.png)

-*Note: a version in Spanish of this website is available at: [miangoar.github.io/](https://miangoar.github.io/)*
+*Note: a spanish version of this website is available at: [miangoar.github.io/](https://miangoar.github.io/)*